codelucas/flask_reddit/README.md

 To view your current crontab, run `crontab -l`.
 To edit your crontab, run `crontab -e`.

-Please paste the contents of `jobs.cron` into your crontab by running `crontab -e` and pasting!
+- Paste the contents of `jobs.cron` into your crontab by running `crontab -e` and pasting!
 More directions are present in the `jobs.cron` file.

 - Run the gunicorn server.
 You won't have to do this ever again if `supervisor` is set up